pdsujnow/deep-learning/cnn/README.md

 ## Test CNN Model

-1. The Python script `eval.py` defines the test procedure.
+1. `eval.py` defines the test procedure.
 To get help info on the parameters, use the following command:

    ```bash
    python eval.py --help
    ```

-2. To test a saved model with the default parameters, use `eval.sh` or the following command:
+2. To test a model with the default parameters, use `eval.sh` or the following command:

    ```bash
    python eval.py \